wazieville/app/README.md

 # Congestion-Prediction-in-Louisville-KY
-Report to the city of Louisville
+This is a working report to the city of Louisville on generalizable Congestion prediction algorithm, using waze mobile data provided to us under the City's partnership